 There are a variety of types of SMA.
 Type 1 is extremely severe and without intervention those kids are lucky to see their second birthday.
 With respiratory support, G-tube feeding etc. they can live several years.
-There is a new treatment that can prolong that.
+There are a choice of new treatments that can prolong that.
 More on that later.

 I have Type 2 which is not as severe but it generally means that I never walked (which I did not).
-Type 3 people can generally walk until their early teens sometimes later.
+Type 3 people can generally walk until their early teens and sometimes later.
 There is a type 4 which actually is a significantly different disease but is still called SMA and I don’t know much about it.
 Even within the types there is a great variation.
 On various Facebook groups related to SMA I hear people describe themselves as “a strong Type 2” or “a weak Type 2”.
 I have a Facebook friend who lives in Canada and we are both Type 2 but her current physical ability at age 50 is about where I was at 21 or 22.